Big Bathroom Shop

 Bathroom plants that absorb moisture include the Peace Lily, Boston Fern and English Ivy.
 The bathroom naturally holds a lot of moisture because of amount of water and steam it produces.
 These plants should help soak up some of the moisture.

-We thought it would be useful to also inform you on the plants that do not cope well in humid bathroom conditions.
+We thought it would be useful to also inform you about the plants that do not cope well in humid bathroom conditions.
 Any plant that requires a cool living environment, plenty of direct light and dry conditions will not survive well in a bathroom.

-Garden centres or online shops should give each plant instructions about how to take care of them.
+And don’t forget, garden centres or online shops should give each plant instructions about how to take care of them.

 Rikki has a passion for interior design and an even bigger passion for writing about it.
 When she isn’t writing about gorgeous bathroom interiors, you’ll find her discovering all of the latest trends.